Passover 2026 - Start/End Dates, Seder, Calendar

 • Activities: family gatherings and having a seder meal

-The First night of Passover 2024 is on April 22nd, which is the most important day during the 8-day Passover celebration.
+The First night of Passover is the most important day during the 8-day Passover celebration.
 The first Sedar takes place on this evening after sunset.

 when the sun gets down, Jewish family will enjoy their special ritual meal called Seder.
 Seder means 'order' in Hebrew, and it refers to a special meal enjoyed during Passover.
 Jewish families specially organized the Seder to retell the Passover story step-by-step.